isomerpages/mlaw-corp/news/press-releases/_posts/2013-06-30-Amendments-to-the-Legal-Aid-and-Advice-Act-and-related-regulations-to-take-effect-from-1-July-2013.md

 </ul>

 </li>
-A comparison of the existing and new deductibles for legal aid eligibility is illustrated in the [Annex](/files/news/press-releases/2013/06/Annex.pdf).
+A comparison of the existing and new deductibles for legal aid eligibility is illustrated in the [Annex (0.33MB)](/files/news/press-releases/2013/06/Annex.pdf).
 </ol>

 </li>